How to Check your PowerShell Version and Upgrade it if Needed

 Upgrade PowerShell with Winget command

 Now when you search for PowerShell from the Windows taskbar search box, you should see your normal blue PowerShell icon as well as a black PowerShell icon for PowerShell 7.
 Now just because you have upgraded to PowerShell 7 doesn’t mean you cant still use PowerShell 5 if desired.
+Both application versions exist simultaneously on your hard drive.

 PowerShell 7 Start Menu